You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Now that you have a better idea of how much it costs to travel around Croatia, how much accommodation costs in Croatia, and how much it costs to eat in Croatia, it’s time to look at the cost of activities in Croatia.

-There’s a lot to do throughout the country, from lounging around at the beach and exploring jewel-like islands in the Adriatic Sea to walking the medieval walls of old towns and seeing Roman ruins.
+There’s a lot to do throughout the country, from lounging around at the beach (note that sunbeds typically cost €10–30 per day in popular areas) to exploring islands, old towns, and Roman ruins.

 One of the most popular things to do in Croatia is exploring Dubrovnik.
-Walking through the old walls of the city costs €35 per person.
+Walking the city walls typically costs around €40 per adult (prices can vary by season/ticket type).

 The cost of tours in Croatia varies depending on the activity.
 A kayaking tour from Split to explore the Five Islands, for example, costs around €80 per person, while a day tour to Mostar and its famous bridge from Dubrovnik can cost upwards of €90.